tboronczyk/WritersGuide/WritersGuide.md

 Finding Inspiration
 ---
-    "You can't wait for inspiration, you have to go after it with a club."
-    - Jack London
+*You can't wait for inspiration, you have to go after it with a club.* - Jack London

 There will be times when you have the urge to write but you're not sure of exactly what to write; indeed, coming up with a good topic can be challenging.
 Here's a little secret, though... inspiration is everywhere.